 - Newcomers must join us or stop attending our sessions after two weeks of starting “try before you pay” period.

-- People must renew membership by the end of February or they will loose their EA membership and insurance cover.
+- People must renew membership by the end of February or they will loose their EA membership.

 - How to join goto our membership page and fill in your personal details.
 Then go to the payment page and select your preferred method.